aumpierre-unb/Internal-Fluid-Flow-for-Scilab/README.md

 Re^2 f={2gh\rho^2D^3 \over {\mu^2 L}}
 $$

-Along with the Colebrooke-White equation, this version of the Darcy-Weisbach equation produces a system of two equations with two variables.
+Along with the Colebrook-White equation, this version of the Darcy-Weisbach equation produces a system of two equations with two variables.
 Solution is computed iteratively, however an analytic solution is possible in this case.

 **Syntax:**